joadan/Apexcharts.DotNet8/README.md

 # Apexcharts.DotNet8

-Sample project BlazorApex-Charts using .net8 in WASM
+Sample project Blazor-ApexCharts using .net8 in WASM